moirahartigan/the-lady-goldsmith/README.md

 + Product name
 + Product price
 + Product category
-+ Product color
++ Product colour
 + Product rating
 + Product description
 + Delivery and Returns info

-The user can can then either go back to the products page, add a single item to ther bag or adjust the quantity to add to the bag
+The user can then either go back to the products page, add a single item to their bag or adjust the quantity to add to the bag

 ---
 ### **Admin CRUD functionality**